 - Are there invasive weeds growing in this soil?

 **Most weeds or grasses in the soil can be removed once in your beds.
 The one weed to avoid (in southwest Colorado) at all costs is bindweed as it’s incredibly hard to remove.

 Option 2: Amend the material on your property

 Whether you have subpar topsoil or dirt on your property, both of these materials can be amended.
-Soil Amendments are necessary when there are very minimal to zero signs of life growing on top or moving beneath the soil.
-As a general rule of thumb, when first filling your beds, it is wise to mix compost and manure to your current soil.
+Soil amendments are necessary when there are minimal to zero signs of life growing on top or moving beneath the soil.
+As a general rule of thumb, when first filling your beds, it is wise to mix compost into your current soil.
 Experiment with what mixture feels best.
 The resulting soil mixture should meet the above mentioned Soil Composition criteria.